-PC gamers may not comprise the majority of PC users or even a small minority, but these consumers, mostly guys, are playing a role in the revitalization of the PC industry.
+New York - PC gamers do not comprise the majority of PC users or even a small minority, but these consumers, mostly guys, are playing a role in the revitalization of the PC industry.

-While PC game titles have always accounted for the majority of software sales, new games, like the graphically intense Call of Duty, may help spur PC sales as gamers upgrade their systems so they can properly enjoy these games, said several PC vendors.
+While PC game titles have always accounted for the majority of software sales, new games, like the graphically intense Call of Duty, may help spur PC sales as gamers upgrade their systems so they can properly enjoy these games, according to several PC vendors.
 These new games with their movie-like appearance and surround sound audio require high-powered CPUs, graphic cards and, to a lesser extent, a mobile platform.
-All of which gives this class of PC user even more reason to go out and buy a top-of-the-line personal computer.
+All of which gives this class of PC user even more reason to go out and buy a top-of-the-line PC.

 Quantifying this potential increase is difficult because winnowing out the high-end PCs from those being bought for gaming is almost impossible, said Rick Schwartz, Gateway's senior product manager, consumer solutions.
 The best way is to look at machines equipped with high-end graphics cards, he added.

-"There are only a small number of SKUs accounting for all the sales volume," he said, "adding gaming PC sales are probably similar to what is being experienced by Windows Media Center-equipped PCs."
+"There are only a small number of SKUs accounting for all the sales volume," he said, "with sales similar to what is being experienced by Windows Media Center-equipped PCs."

-Steve Baker, The NPD Group's, Port Washington, N.Y., IT research director, said the best way to estimate the size of the gaming PC market is to consider the fact that most of them cost in excess of $1,200, and about 8 percent of all PC sales take place in this price range.
-Of that 8 percent, a good chunk goes toward Media Center units and conventional high-performance computers, he added.
+Steve Baker, The NPD Group's, Port Washington, N.Y., IT research director, said the best way to estimate the size of the gaming PC market is to consider the fact that most of them cost in excess of $1,200.
+Baker said about 8 percent of all PC sales take place in this price range.
+Of that 8 percent, a good chunk goes toward Media Center and conventional high-performance computers, he added.

 Schwartz has little doubt sales will increase, possibly in the high double-digit range this year.
 Although, he added, putting a finger on growth is difficult.
-Baker agreed, saying that calculating the growth is also difficult.
+Baker agreed, but calculating the growth is also difficult.